SK-SpeedBit/js_chart/README.md

   - a flexible hint configuration in events (start / stop options, colors, lines and other parameters)
   - small hint after pointing the mouse on the graph value
   - a flexible chart legend with a lot of propertis
+  - visual zoom - a line that indicates the current location of the displayed data range with respect to the entire data set.
+  - possibility to display the chart from min of Y data to max of Y data (y-axis extension) or from 0 to max of Y data.

   Additionally:
   - included function to generated random values for chart ??and a code in html to quickly determine if this code matches expectations